Soft and Chewy Oatmeal Scotchies Cookies

 This post may contain affiliate links.

-oatmeal scotchies on a cutting board
+oatmeal scotchies on a cutting board.

 Oatmeal Scotchies Recipe

 These butterscotch chip cookies are a tasty trip down memory lane.
-My grandma used to make them and I hadn’t had them in ages.
-So I changed that.
+My grandma used to make them, and I hadn’t had them in ages.
+So, I changed that.

+They turned out to be my favorite oatmeal cookie to date.
 They’re soft, chewy, and hearty without feeling like I need to strap a backpack on and take them mountain hiking.
 Sometimes oatmeal cookies get a little too oaty and hearty.
 I want a cookie, not a granola bar.

-They’re thick enough, but not too thick.
+They’re also thick enough, but not too thick.
 Sometimes really thick oatmeal cookies turn dry or cakey, a total deal-breaker.
 Plus, really thick cookies take longer to bake, and you run the risk of the bottoms getting too dark before the tops are set.

 Best of all, they use butterscotch chips.
 I just love butterscotch and I find it’s very under-represented in recipes in general.
 After making my favorite peanut butter to date, I vowed to use more butterscotch in my baking.

 For anyone who dislikes raisins in your oatmeal cookies, your wishes have been granted.
-No raisins, nor chocolate.
+No raisins, nor chocolate chips.
+Just loads of butterscotch.

 Oatmeal cookies, when done right, are some of my favorite cookies.
 I found myself going back for one more, one more.
 The chewiness, the hearty texture, the nuttiness of the oats, and nostalgic memories of gobbling vast quantities of my Grandma’s oatmeal cookies make these my new favorite oatmeal cookies.
+And the abundance of sweet butterscotch chips doesn’t hurt, either.

 What’s in Oatmeal Scotchies?